 However, the game is lovingly recreated with lots of detail on the character models; it’s certainly nice to look at and bound to please any hardcore fans of the original.
 As someone coming at the game from a fresh angle, I just don’t think the single player aspect works all that well, but I’m looking forward to the final multiplayer edition later this year.
 If you have fond memories of this game, you’re probably going to like it.

-RAD Soldiers (Free)
+RAD Soldiers (Free) [No Longer Available]

 A departure from our fantasy theme perhaps, but I think you’ll like RAD Soldiers; a free to play turn-based squad combat game.
 Apart from the beautiful price tag of rock bottom zero, the game is gorgeous with its 3D rotating, tilting, zoomable battlefield.
 The graphical style is cartoon-like and rather comical – a top down and turn-based Team Fortress, if you will.